-This Code of Construction Practice (CoCP) has been prepared for the enablement and construction works to be undertaken for Ashfield Land Management Limited and Gazeley Northampton S.à r.l (the Applicant) at a site known as Rail Central, Northamptonshire.
+This Code of Construction Practice (CoCP) has been prepared for the enablement and construction works to be undertaken for Ashfield Land Management Limited and Gazeley GLP Northampton s.à r.l (the Applicant) at a site known as Rail Central, Northamptonshire.

-The proposed development is to comprise a Strategic Rail Freight Interchange (SRFI) including warehousing, an intermodal facility, express freight platform, lorry park and associated infrastructure.
+The Proposed Development is to comprise a Strategic Rail Freight Interchange (SRFI) including warehousing, an intermodal facility, express freight platform, lorry park and associated infrastructure.
 Works to J15a of the M1 and other minor highways works are also proposed.

-The Code of Construction Practice (CoCP) defines the overarching control measures and standards to be implemented throughout the schemes development.
+The Code of Construction Practice (CoCP) defines the overarching control measures and standards to be implemented throughout the scheme's development.
 The Construction Environmental Management Plan (CEMP) sets the site specific control measures will be included to manage the development.

-A site location plan (Hydrock Drawing 151171/D001), and a Site Extents Plan (Hydrock Drawing 151171/D002) are presented in Appendix A.
+A site location plan (Hydrock Drawing 151171/D001), and a Site Extents Plan (Hydrock Drawing 151171/D002) are presented in Appendix A. This shows the Main SRFI Site only and not the J15a works and minor highway works.
+However, this CoCP will also apply to these works as applicable.